What is our primary use case?

 What needs improvement?

 I think there could be more QoS features in GUI.
-FortiGate has Traffic Shaping that is enough in most cases, but sometimes I just need 802.1p prioritizing (Class of Service) and manual queue assignment.
-Also a few ports supporting native vlan while in trunk mode would be very helpful in some cases.
+FortiGate has Traffic Shaping feature that is enough in most cases when shaping egressing packets, but sometimes I just need 802.1p prioritizing (Class of Service) of incoming packets and manual ingress queue assignment.
+This is what would be nice to have, but I realize that such a job is more efficiently done by L4 switch standing before firewall.
+Fortinet has a FortiSwitch that can do it, and it also can be controlled by FortiGate via FortiLink protocol.

 For how long have I used the solution?